rsibanez89/simple-user-auth-sails/README.md

 For example, if we go to http://localhost:1337/user	we have a user controller.
 We can create, delete, update users.
-That controller is defined in \node_modules\sails-auth\api\controllers
+That controller is defined in \node_modules\sails-auth\api\controllers In older version of **sails-auth**, there used to be a **generator** instead of **marlinspike**.
+The **generator** used to copy all the necesary files in our project but now if we need to change something we have to override the original methods.

+### Creating users
-3. Remove all the content form the "view/homepage.ejs", we are not going to need it.
+1. Remove all the content form the "view/homepage.ejs", we are not going to need it.
 Add the following HTML code.

 	```html
 	<div id="registerNewUser">